 You can’t win business without earning someone’s trust.
 When it comes to trusting a website, you’re at the mercy of browsers and search engines.
 They encourage websites to have valid security credentials in place, to be compliant with local rules and regulations, and to respect customer data.
 They’ll encourage websites in a couple of ways:

-Long story short, take extra steps to install a valid and indefinite SSL certificate on your server to earn your customer’s trust.
-Check out how you to do so below.
+Long story short, have your web development team take the extra steps to install a valid and indefinite SSL certificate on your server to earn your customer’s trust.
+Check out how to do so below.

 Secured Through the Automated Way